Hermeian haloes: extreme objects with two interactions in the past: Conclusions

-In comparison with non-Hermeian field haloes, they are grouped along the line connecting the MW and M31 analogues, which on one hand should facilitate their identification in observations.
-On the other hand it is obviously difficult if not impossible to observe small dwarf galaxies behind M31 due to the galaxy's high stellar density.
-Most of the Hermeians were found at a distance of less than 1 Mpc from their second targets, but there is a Hermeian halo more than 2 Mpc away from the second target.
-We find that Hermeians tend to move away from their targets and their velocities are significantly higher than those of non-Hermeian haloes.
-Our finding, while preliminary, suggests that the increase in the velocity of Hermeians could be attributed to the gravity assists, however, this hypothesis requires more detailed consideration.
-Obtained results admit that it is possible to get Hermeians with the velocity and distance of NGC 3109.
-Moreover, some of the investigated Hermeian haloes have more extreme values of these parameters.
-At the same time, masses of all these haloes are significantly smaller that estimated NGC 3109 mass.
-In conclusion, our findings support the hypothesis that Hermeian haloes may be found in the vicinity of the Milky Way.
+We find that Hermeian haloes are grouped along the line connecting the MW and M31 analogues, whereas the non-Hermeians are distributed more uniformly.
+This is consistent with the results of \cite{Newton} and could help to identify them in observations.
+However it is obviously difficult to observe small dwarf galaxies behind M31 due to the galaxy's high stellar density.
+Most of the Hermeians were found at distances of less than 1 Mpc from their second targets, but we also find 4 Hermeian haloes more than 1.6 Mpc away from the second target.
+Hermeian haloes also have high velocities relative to their second targets, and relative to the surrounding field haloes.
+Half of all Hermeian haloes move faster than 240~$\mathrm{km\;s^{-1}}$ with respect to haloes within 1 $h^{-1}\; \mathrm{Mpc}$ around them, which is somewhat higher than for backsplash (175~$\mathrm{km\;s^{-1}}$) and double-backsplash (202~$\mathrm{km\;s^{-1}}$) haloes.
+This supports the hypothesis that the fast-moving galaxy NGC 3109 may be a Hermeian galaxy.

-Hermeian haloes and other haloes that have closely interacted with more than one target could facilitate the exchange of material between host haloes.
-This fact makes Hermeian and other similar halo populations important participants in the evolution of their targets.
-At present, formation history of a dark matter halo is described by a ``merger tree'' that tracks all its progenitors.
-However, the current thinking is that every halo in such merger tree has only one descendant.
-The ubiquity of Hermeian haloes in dark matter simulations indicates that halo assembly could be described more precisely not by a tree, but by a graph which can have multiple connections between haloes in both directions of time.
-Building such graphs based on the history of individual simulation particles inhabiting each halo would give a complete view of matter exchange between bound structures in the Universe.
+Double-backsplash haloes, like Hermeians, experienced two interactions in the past, but with the same target halo.
+They have even higher concentrations than Hermeians, but lower velocities with respect to the target and the environment (see Fig.~\ref{fig: velocity}).
+Double-backsplash haloes are likely to be subhaloes that orbit the target on elongated orbits, so they are gravitationally bound to their targets.
+Unlike Hermeians, they should be considered as subhaloes rather than field haloes.

+In conclusion, our findings show that Hermeian galaxies are an interesting class of objects.
+They are a prediction of the $\Lambda$CDM cosmological model and are a consequence of the hierarchical galaxy assembly paradigm.
+They constitute few per cent of the field galaxy population and their properties may allow them to be distinguished from backsplash galaxies and regular field galaxies.
+Hermeian galaxies deserve deeper study, for example in hydrodynamical simulations.
+This will allow us to understand how the second passage could affect the properties of a galaxy, and then, probably, such objects could be identified in observations.